witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### This Guide's Value to You

+This setup is fast and focused on getting back to work in your new Ubuntu Linux OS.
 I wrote this guide after 48 hours of working in the non-persistant environment I had unfortunately created.
 This quick setup has allowed me to continue with my work and write this guide without a reliable local save function.
-This setup is fast and focused on getting back to work in your new Ubuntu Linux OS.
+Whether you are booting into Ubuntu for the first time or evaluating the trial version, this guide is intended to get you into a development workflow on Ubuntu quickly.

 ## <a id="11-steps"></a>11 Steps to Start Working on a Github hosted project from a clean install of Ubuntu

 ### Adjust screen resolution

 I found the default screen resolution uncomfortably small.
 Check the current resolution and available resolution settings.
 The command ```xrandr``` with no arguments will list the screen resolutions available and information about your screen settings.

     $ xrandr